spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-dynamic-store-customer-account-management-feature.md

 1. Go to the Customers page in the Back Office.
 2. Click Add Customer in the top-right corner of the Customers page.
-3. On the Add a customer page, enter the customer information.
-The customer information must include first name, last name, and the email address that will be linked to the new account.
-The email address is important for completing the registration (by accessing the link that will be sent by email) or for later use of the forgot password functionality.
+3. On the Add a customer page, enter the customer's information.
+The customer's information must include a first name, last name, and the email address that will be linked to the new account.
+The email address is important for completing the registration (by accessing the link that will be sent by email), or for later use of the forgot password functionality.
-4. Send password token by email by selecting the Send password token through email checkbox.
+4. Send the password token by email by selecting the Send password token through email checkbox.
 After saving the customer data, an email will be sent to the customer containing a link.
 By accessing the link, the customer will be able to set a password for the account.
 5. Click Save.
 6. Check the customer on the detail page view.
-Customer Reference should be generated with the prefix  wihch was set in the configuration.
+Customer Reference should be generated with the prefix that was set in the configuration.